Films

 4. Iluminacja (Krzysztof Zanussi, 1973).

-7. Man is Not a Bird (Dusan Makavejev, 1965).
+2. Man is Not a Bird (Dusan Makavejev, 1965).
 Sylistical original Yugoslavian film about a worker who falls for his landlord's young daughter.
 The camera work is occasionally stunning, the sub-plots are engrossing, and the performances are compellingly understated.
 But the great strength of this film comes from its less conventional elements, including the performance of a hypnotist and the orchistration of Beethoven in the lead protagonist's factory.
 Makavejev's film The Love Affair is also highly worth seeing, though somewhat less innovative in narrative and style.

-Other Eastern European Films (Non-Slavic Languages) (in progress)
+Other Eastern European Films (in progress)

 1. The Color of Pomegranates (Sergei Parajanov, 1968).
 Perhaps the most aesthetically gratifying film ever made.
 Every frame is almost overwhelmingly beautiful.
 The film is a biography of the great Armenian troubadour, Sayat Nova, thought it would be difficult to decipher his life-story from the series of cryptic and haunting images that fill the screen.
 The Color of Pomegranates is innovative is almost every respect: the camera is still in each shot, there is no dialog, and one actor plays many different parts (male and female).
 For a more accessible but equally rewarding film, see Shadows of Our Forgotten Ancestors.
 Parajanov's genius was too much for the Soviets: after Pomegranates was made, he was sentenced to the gulag on trumped up charges.